AbhimanyuMandal/HER2-Luminal-Breast-Cancer-Drug-Repurposing/README.md

 Breast cancer is a molecularly heterogeneous disease in which distinct transcriptional states and molecular subtypes can exhibit different biological characteristics and therapeutic vulnerabilities.

-This project develops an end-to-end computational framework for identifying potential drug-repurposing candidates associated with a HER2/luminal breast cancer transcriptional phenotype.
+This project develops an end-to-end computational framework to identify potential drug-repurposing candidates associated with the HER2/luminal breast cancer transcriptional phenotype.

 The workflow begins with single-cell RNA-seq data and progressively narrows the analysis from cellular characterization to a disease-specific transcriptional signature and finally to candidate drug prioritization.